pathania29/ABNSampleProject/README.md

 > `C:\Code\ABNSampleProject = mvn clean test`

-**Troubleshooting And Important Java classes**
+**Troubleshooting**

 1. Check Application.log file to see any exceptions.
+2. Open Error Records text file to check records that were not processed.
+3. Correct the ErrorRecords.txt and run the report on these records only.

+   > **C:\Code\ABNSampleProject>java -jar ABNSampleProject-1.0.0.jar "%PATH%/ErrorRecords.txt" "ErrorOutput.csv"**

+**Steps to configure code on IDE**

-2. Open any IDE (Integrated Development Environment) and create new project.
+1. Open any IDE (Integrated Development Environment) and create new project.
-3. Below steps explain how to import it to IntelliJ IDEA.
+2. Below steps explain how to import it to IntelliJ IDEA.
 Same steps can be    done on Eclipse too.
-4. Go to
+3. Go to

-   File -> new -> Projects from existing resources select pom.xml (C:\Code\ABNSampleProject\pom.xml)
+   File -> new -> Projects from existing resources

+   select pom.xml (C:\Code\ABNSampleProject\pom.xml)

    click ok

    IntelliJ will automatically download all dependencies and create a project for you.

+**Important Java classes**

-5. AbnMain.java is the main class.
+    1. AbnMain.java is the main class.
+    2. MultiThreadReader.java reads the input.txt file.
+    3. Task.java: Callable task to create one row of output data
-6. CsvOutputMappingBuilder.java is class which reads the input.txt file.
+    3. SingleThreadReader.java reads the input.txt file.
-7. CSVColumnDataExtractorUtil.java is the class that contains methods to create column data.
+    3. CSVColumnDataWriterUtil.java contains logic for columns data.
-8. CSVOutputResultGenerator.java is the class that writes/creates Output.csv
+    4. CSVOutputResultGenerator.java writes/creates Output.csv and error rcords txt file

-**Input.txt**

-  System A has produced the file Input.txt, which is a Fixed Width text file that contains the   Future Transactions done by client 1234

 **Output.csv**

   The CSV has the following Headers :

  1. Client_Information
  2. Product_Information